What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Safest area to stay in Seoul for a solo traveler and the best budget hotels in Seoul

-Generally speaking, Seoul is one of the safest cities you could go to as a solo traveler.
-There are cameras everywhere, and people literally leave their belongings on the table at the cafe.
+Generally speaking, Seoul is one of the safest cities for solo travelers.
+Cameras are everywhere, and people leave their belongings on the table at the cafe.

-Of course, you should always use common sense and be aware of your surroundings, especially if you are planning to stay out once the night falls.
+Of course, you should always use common sense and be aware of your surroundings, especially if you plan to stay out once the night falls.

-There are certain neighborhoods known for their nightlife, where you could bump into people who had a bit too much to drink.
-We would encourage you to choose to stay in a popular area, one that stays lively once the night falls.
+Certain neighborhoods are known for their nightlife, where you might bump into people with too much to drink.
+We encourage you to stay in a popular area that stays lively once the night falls.
 Hongdae, Jongno-gu, and Myeongdong are all such areas.

 Here are some great hotel options recommended by previous solo travelers:

-Hotel Skypark Central Myeongdong is really central and conveniently located close to local markets and subway stations.
+Hotel Skypark Central Myeongdong is central and conveniently located near local markets and subway stations.
 Myeongdong is a lively area where you will never feel alone.

-Henn na Hotel Seoul Myeongdong is safe and also in a great area.
-Make sure to check your dates in advance, since it gets sold out fast.
+Henn na Hotel Seoul Myeongdong is safe and in a great area.
+Check your dates in advance, as they sell out quickly.

 57 Myeongdong is very safe, convenient, and comfortable.
-Nothing special, but a decent breakfast, and comfortable rooms, close to everything.
+It offers nothing special but a decent breakfast and comfortable rooms and is close to everything.

 Hostelworld is a great platform for finding hostels.
 Look for the available options around Hongdae or Insadong.